(Version 2.1, experimental, released September 13, 2019)

 Home | Stress Frequency | Stress Onset | SST Variability | SST Trend | Climatology | Annual History

 Climatology metrics: A climatology, by definition, is the long-term condition representing the expected temperature value or variation for a site.
-In addition to data and images of the Monthly Climatology of sea surface temperature (SST), metrics identify which of the 12 months is the climatologically warmest and coolest, as well as the typical range of SST experienced.
-Climatology values are determined at coral reef-containing and adjacent satellite pixel locations worldwide, for the period 1985-2012, using the Version 1.0 CoralTemp daily global 5km SST data product.
-(The 28-year climatology period for the Version 2.0 Thermal History products reflects Coral Reef Watch's established methodology for its Version 3.0 [and later] daily global 5km satellite coral bleaching heat stress products.)
+The climatology posted on this web page has a reference time period of 1985-1990 plus 1993 only (see below for more details).
+In addition to data and images of the Monthly Climatology of sea surface temperature (SST), metrics herein identify which of the 12 months is the climatologically warmest and coolest, as well as the typical range of SST experienced at coral reef-containing and adjacent satellite pixel locations worldwide.

 1Heron SF, et al. (2014) Climatology development for NOAA Coral Reef Watch's 5-km product suite.
 NOAA Technical Report NESDIS 145.
 NOAA/NESDIS.
 College Park, MD.
 30pp.